buggyrace/buggy-race-about/docs/hosting/docker.md

 ## Consider creating a virtual machine

-This isn't a requirement for deployment, but — especially if you are running the race server as one service amongst others your institution's machine, it's a good policy to create a VM and run everything within that.
+This isn't a requirement for deployment, but — especially if you are running the race server as one service amongst others on your institution's machine — it's a good policy to create a VM and run everything within that.
 Setting that up is beyond the scope of this documentation but if you or your tech team are comfortable doing that — and exposing port 443 to the outside world — then that is a recommended solution.